Salmen2/Simple-Faucet-Script/README.md

 # Terms and Conditions

-You have the rights to modify the code, as long you do not remove the license.
+You have the rights to modify the code, as long as you do not remove the license.